thereseohanlon/java-training-revenue/README.md

 #### Task 1: Setup Git and Run App
 1. Setup up Git on your local PC.
-2. Fork this Git repository to your personal InnerSource account and then clone it to somewhere on your computer.
+2. Fork this Git repository to your personal GitHub account and then clone it to somewhere on your computer.

 ![Fork](files/images/fork.png )